Gravey-z/Pusharoo/README.md

 # Pusharoo

-Pusharoo is scaffolded as a two-part application:
+Pusharoo is a Neo smart contract artifact workspace.
+It helps you organize contract projects, upload compiled `.nef` files with their manifest JSON, inspect contract methods/events/permissions, and keep build artifacts in MongoDB so versions can be reviewed before deployment.

+The app is split into:

-- `frontend/` - Angular app
+- `frontend/` - Angular 21 app with the Pusharoo UI
-- `backend/` - ASP.NET Core Web API
+- `backend/` - ASP.NET Core 10 Web API
+- `mongo` - MongoDB storage through Docker Compose

+## What It Does

+- Creates and lists contract projects.
+- Uploads contract artifacts as `multipart/form-data`.
+- Stores the `.nef` file metadata and manifest document in MongoDB.
+- Summarizes each manifest with method, event, permission, and supported standard counts.
+- Shows a manifest viewer with overview, methods, events, permissions, and raw JSON tabs.

 ## Structure